mmsunderland/MSRP/01-reprod.Rmd

 Epskamp, S. (2019).
 Reproducibility and Replicability in a fast-paced methodological world, Advances in Methods and Practices in Psychological Science, 2(2), 145-155.

 - *Excellent overview of why we need reproducibility and replicability in data analysis.
-Provides hints and hips on how to improve reproducibility of results and selecting software to assist.*
+Provides hints and tips on how to improve reproducibility of results and selecting software to assist.*

 Baumer, B., Centinkaya-Rundel, M, Bray, A., et al. (2014).
 R Markdown: Integrating a reproducible analysis tool into introductory statistics, Technology Innovations in Statistics Education, 8(1). https://escholarship.org/uc/item/90b2f5xh